Koromix/rygel/doc/benchmarks.md

 This test is similar to the rand one, but it is based on atoi, which takes a string parameter.
 Javascript (V8) to C string conversion is relatively slow and heavy.

-Because atoi is a small call, the FFI overhead is clearly visible.
+Because rand is a pretty small function, the FFI overhead is clearly visible.

 ### Linux x86_64